Our veterans sacrifice so much to keep our country safe, but can they file a lawsuit against the VA?

 Certain restrictions affect whether you can sue the VA, and the amount of damages you are entitled to.

 ► You may only sue the VA for damages for the actions of an employee “acting within the scope of their employment”.

 ► You cannot seek punitive damages against VA hospitals.

 ► You are only entitled to the amount of damages you would receive if you were filing a lawsuit against a private institution.

 ► State laws may impact how the FTCA applies to your case.
 For example, some states put a limit on reward amounts.
 Consult a medical malpractice attorney to review your specific circumstances.

-Have you or a loved one suffered from VA medical malpractice?
+Have you or a loved one suffered from medical malpractice or misdiagnosis in the VA?
 It’s crucial to contact a lawyer as soon as possible, since the statute of limitations means you must file your VA lawsuit within two years.
 Schedule a free interview with Hampton & King today and discuss your case with our experts.